Skip to content

 • Include the permissionToken from step 4 as the login_hint_token in the iframe-authorize endpoint.

-• In the scope, include openid permissions/iframe.
+• In the scope, include the following scopes:

 • Provide redirect_uri as the URL to which the user will be redirected after the authentication is completed.